Colour Vision Assessment

 Faulty colour vision is usually an inherited condition that mostly affects males.
 Around 8% of males have some degree of faulty colour vision compared with only 0.5% of females.

-If there are concerns we will carry out a quick colour vision check as part of your sight test.
+If there are concerns we will carry out a quick colour vision check as part of your eye examination.
 Depending on the results we may recommend a full assessment to establish the extent of your faulty colour vision.

 We offer the Farnsworth D15 Colour Vision Test.